Raphael-hub/epstore/README.md

   - Implement `disputed` order status functionality
 - User roles
   - Implement ability for `admin` users to view details on all users and orders
-  - Implement ability for `admin` and `moderator` users to remove products
+  - Implement ability for `admin` users to remove any product
-  - Allow `admin` users to promote `general` users to `moderator` status
+  - Implement ability for `admin` users to view and settle disputes
 - Tests
   - ~~Implement unit tests for users endpoints~~
-  - Implement unit tests for products endpoints
+  - ~~Implement unit tests for products endpoints~~
   - Implement unit tests for carts endpoints
   - Implement unit tests for orders endpoints
 - Documentation